 Time: 3 - 4 hours

-Hazards: Flooded river and side streams.
-If travelling through to Harman Pass during the winter/early spring people need to be aware of the risk of avalanches down any of the side streams crossing the track in Mary Creek.
+Hazards: Floods regularly affect the river and side streams.
+If you're planning to travel through to Harman Pass during the winter/early spring be aware of avalanche risk in the side streams of Mary Creek.
 Ice axes and crampons may be required.

 Before you go into the outdoors, tell someone your plans and leave a date to raise the alarm if you haven't returned.
 To do this, use the New Zealand Outdoors Intentions process on the AdventureSmart website.
 It is endorsed by New Zealand's search and rescue agencies and provides three simple options to tell someone you trust the details about your trip.